-Another advantage of the boarding experience at Christ’s College, Mr Thatcher believes, is that the boarders, through the routines of the house, and the opportunities that the boarding programme offers, become more independent at an earlier age.
+Another advantage of the boarding experience at Christ’s College, Ben believes, is that the boarders – through the routines of the House, and the opportunities that the boarding programme offers – become more independent at an earlier age.

-Our four boarding houses are home to 180 boys.
-Each boarding house pulls together a range of expertise and perspectives including the housemaster, housemaster’s wife, matron, deputy housemaster, assistant housemaster, live-in tutors, academic tutors and domestic staff.
+We have three boarding houses.
+Each boarding House pulls together a range of expertise and perspectives including the Housemaster, Deputy Housemaster, Matron, mentors, live-in tutors, academic tutors and domestic staff.